SomeoddpilotInc/Someoddpilot-Coding-Style/javascript.md

 JSHint provides [a good starting point][jshintDefaults] for a defaults file.

+## AngularJS

+AngularJS extends HTML’s vocabularity using Javascript to allow quick and flexible development of rich web applications.

 ## Modularity

 Javascript compontents should be written in a modular fashion.
 Dependencies should be clear and variables and functions should be encapsulated.